Apr 21, 2023 at 7:00 AM

 The race uses a lovely system of trails at Champoeg State Park.
 The first loop follows a single-track trail through trees and alongside the Willamette river with scenic views.
 The final quarter of this course is on a paved bike path.
 This is an out-and-back course that turns around at the 2.0833-mile point.

-This same trail course will be used for the first 12 hourse of the race.
-At 7:00 PM the race will switch to the night course which is entirely paved, (both bike path and a road that is closed to vehicles at night).
+This same trail course will be used for the first 12 hours of the race.
+At 7:00 PM the race will switch to the night course which is entirely paved.
 The race will switch back to the trail course at 7:00 AM the next morning and continue switching back and forth between these two courses every 12 hours until the race is complete.

-Proceeds from the race will be donated to Pacific Northwest Search and Rescue, a local all-volunteer non-profit organization dedicated to providing Search and Rescue assistance for people who are lost or injured out of doors.
+A portion of the proceeds from the race will be donated to Clackamas County Search and Rescue, a local all-volunteer non-profit organization dedicated to providing Search and Rescue assistance for people who are lost or injured out of doors.

 Held on Apr 18, 2020